denisftw/play-scala-web-starter.g8/README.md

-# Modern Web development with Scala
+# Modern Web Development with Scala

-This is the giter8 template of an example application that we will be building over the course of the [Modern web Development with Scala](https://leanpub.com/modern-web-development-with-scala) book.
+This is the giter8 template of an example application that we will be building over the course of the [Modern Web Development with Scala](https://leanpub.com/modern-web-development-with-scala) book.
 The template is loosely based on the "play-scala" Activator template, but it's much simpler.

 ## Versions used